jotsdigitalprojects-pixel/punbot9000/DEPLOYMENT.md

 Before you begin, make sure you have the following:

-1. A completed and working project in **Google AI Studio**.
+1. A completed and working project in **Google AI Studio** (or on your local machine).
 2. A **[GitHub](https://github.com/)** account.
 3. A **[Vercel](https://vercel.com/)** account (you can sign up for free using your GitHub account).
 4. Your **Google Gemini API Key**.

 ---

-## Step 1: Export Your Project from Google AI Studio
+## Step 1: Export Your Project (If Starting from AI Studio)

-First, you need to get your project code out of AI Studio.
+If your code is in AI Studio, you need to get it onto your local machine first.

 1. In your AI Studio project, find and click the **"Download code"** button.
 This will download your entire project as a `.zip` file.
 2. Unzip the downloaded file on your local machine.
-You should now have a folder containing `index.html`, `index.tsx`, and all other project files.
+You should now have a folder containing `package.json`, `index.html`, a `src` folder, and all other project files.

 ## Step 2: Create a GitHub Repository